bdnts/BlazorServerIdentity/README.md

 # BlazorServerIdentity
 Project demonstrating scaffolding MS Identity into a Blazor Server project and converting the scaffolded pages to Blazor/Razor pages

+The simplest form of Identity within Blazor Server is Individual User Accounts.
+However, resulting Registration and Login/Logout flows are unaccessible within a library.
+Therefore this project will scaffold the same flows and then convert them into Blazor pages.

 ## Base00.00.00
 Base version
 * Create a new Blazor Server project in Visual Studio